 The Emergency Medical Technician provides basic training in emergency medical care to personnel who will care for the sick or injured while working on an ambulance.

-The Emergency Medical Technician-Basic course is a 19-week, 10-credit course with 128 hours of lecture and 52 hours of laboratory.
+The Emergency Medical Technician course (EMT 105) is a 15-week, 10-credit course with 128 hours of lecture and 52 hours of laboratory.

-The program focuses on control of the emergency scene, patient assessment and management of patients in the field or in an ambulance.
+The course focuses on control of the emergency scene, patient assessment and management of patients in the field or in an ambulance.

-Successful completion of the program enables you to take the Maryland State Practical Exam and the National Registry of Emergency Medical Technicians Written Examination.
+Successful completion of the course enables you to take the Maryland State Practical Exam and the National Registry of Emergency Medical Technicians Written Examination.

 - It is recommended that students attend an EMT information session or view an online information session.
-Call 410-777-7318 for orientation dates and times.
+Call 410-777-7310 for more information.

-- All students must submit a completed Health Examination Record prior to registration.
+- All students must submit a completed Health Examination Record prior to beginning the course.